cdl-mint/mde4dts/00 Documentation of Search.md

 # Web of Science
 Link to search engine: https://www.webofscience.com/wos/woscc/advanced-search

-119 Search Results on February 1st with the following search string:
+119 Search Results on April 3rd 2024 with the following search string:
 ```
 (
     (TS=("Digital Twin") OR TI=("Digital Twin") OR SO=("Digital Twin") OR AB=("Digital Twin") OR CF=("Digital Twin") OR AK=("Digital Twin"))